 Meredith apologizes for what she said and DeLuca laughs, knowing that she meant every word.
 He tells her the same thing I was thinking: I went to jail for you because I love you!
 That's what you do for your partner.

 Only DeLuca is not her partner.
 He can never live up to the passion she had (and still has) for Derek.
-Meredith respects Derek and considers him and equal.
+Meredith respects Derek and considers him an equal.
 DeLuca will always be less.
 How will he ever compare to the legend?
-(Spoiler: He won’t.)
+(Spoiler: He won't.)
 DeLuca asks Meredith to figure out what she wants and let him know.
 I personally think Meredith is going to choose the OR.

 May MerLuca rest in peace.